mahmoud/words/drafts/api_docs.md

 formmed?
 These are entities referred to by countless operations in the MediaWiki API, but aside from a loose correlation with the database schema, there's never any overall taxonomy defined.

+The clearer, more consistent the definitions of these entities, the more the API lends itself to easy, intuitive learning, hence teaching, thus documentation.
+Things will click and "just work" and so forth.

+APIs lacking clearly defined, consistent entities will have present a major challenge to creating successful documentation.
+At the same time, while APIs can't change, documentation can.
+If documentation calls out these implicit entities, clearly connecting the dots, it can actually heal a "broken" API.

+(Oh yeah, PS, accuracy.
+Inaccuracy or out-of-dateness is the ultimate betrayal a document can perpetrate on its project.
+It saps developer trust and confidence in the whole project, not just the document.)